Create your custom weekly workout schedule.

 Stage 2: Getting back in shape

 If you have been off and on with your routine, but have maintained some level of conditioning, start here.
-To start this program need to be able to exercise at a moderate or greater effort level for at least 25 minutes.
+To start this program, you need to be able to exercise at a moderate or greater effort level for at least 25 minutes.
 Goals for this stage of the free exercise program are to increase calorie burn and strength development while maintaining good exercise technique and judging exercise effort correctly.

 Cardio exercises appropriate for this level are activities like brisk uphill walking or hiking, playing with kids vigorously, or singles tennis.
 Increase your exercise effort level to vigorous (6/10) for several of the workouts.
 Refer to the metabolic equivalent page and pick activities at or above 4 MET.
 Before or after your cardio exercise, train your core with the routine from the back strengthening exercises article, increasing your reps and trying the more challenging version of each exercise as appropriate.